SynBioHub/synbiohub2-docs/content/UserDocumentation/ManagingSubmitting.md

 ## 4.3 Updating

-1. On the submit page, click on *Submit to an existing collection* option.

-2. Then, select to the collection you want to submit your design to.
+1. On the submit page select the collection you want to submit your design to.

 3. Select the design that you want to submit.

 4. You may choose to *overwrite the existing objects* in a collection.

-5. Then, click on submit.
+5. Then, click on **Submit**.

 ## 4.4 Editing a Submission